 Our son was born with some injuries to his right arm and hand […]Heidi and Richard were there for us all the way, we were very satisfied with everything that they did… for Darris, for our case, for us, always there for us no matter what, very accommodating and we were just completely satisfied overall.
 They made a world of difference in our son’s life.[…]

 Being that we have a child with a disability it is a lot and it’s a challenge, and we were always worried about down the road, his future, possibly when we are not around.
 They really helped us out so we don’t have that worry anymore.
 Like we know he is going to be okay.

 Steven and Brenda Brewster, Toronto

-Medical negligence, or medical malpractice, occurs when you suffer an injury due to the negligence of a healthcare provider.
-It can include misdiagnosis or delayed diagnosis; medical, surgical, treatment and anesthesia errors; medication prescription and administration errors; and breaches of informed consent.
+Medical negligence, or medical malpractice, occurs when you suffer an injury due to a healthcare provider’s negligence.
+It can include misdiagnosis or delayed diagnosis; medical, surgical, treatment, anesthesia errors; medication prescription and administration errors; and informed consent breaches.
 Hospitals, doctors, nurses, dentists, pharmacists, chiropractors, and other healthcare providers can all be found liable for medical malpractice.

-Medical malpractice lawsuits usually entitle an injured victim to sue for the following types or “heads” of damages:
+Medical malpractice lawsuits usually entitle an injured victim to sue for the following types of “heads” of damages:

 - Pain and suffering

 - Future loss of income/loss of earning capacity

 How Do You Prove Medical Malpractice in Canada?